zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 Barak, L., Harmon, Z., Feldman, N., Edwards, J., & Shafto, P. (2020).
 Bare form production for past-tense: A computational analysis of 3 accounts.
 Paper presented at BUCLD 45.
 Boston, MA.

 Harmon, Z. & Kapatsinski, V. (2020).
 The best-laid plan of mice and men: Competition between top-down and preceding-item cues in plan execution.
-Poster presented at the 42ndAnnual Conference ofthe Cognitive Science Society.
+Poster presented at the 42^nd Annual Conference ofthe Cognitive Science Society.

 Kapatsinski, V., Harmon, Z., & Idemaru, K. (2020).
-Phonetic cue reweighting is error-driven anddimension-based.
+Phonetic cue reweighting is error-driven and dimension-based.
 Poster presented at BUCLD 45.
 Boston, MA.

 Harmon, Z., & Kapatsinski, V. (2018).
-Competition between top-down and preceding-item cues in speechproduction.
+Competition between top-down and preceding-item cues in speech production.
 Paper presented at the 59^th Annual Meeting of Psychonomic Society, New Orleans, LA.

 Harmon, Z., Idemaru, K., & Kapatsinski, V. (2017).
-Distributional learning in phonetic cue weighting:Letting go of a previously informative cue.
+Distributional learning in phonetic cue weighting: Letting go of a previously informative cue.
 Poster presented at BUCLD 42, Boston, MA.

 Harmon, Z., & Kapatsinski, V. (2017).
 Reconciling the effect of frequency on semantic extension in language acquisition and language change.
 Paper presented at Meaning in Flux: Connecting development, variation, and change.
 Yale University.
 New Haven, CT.